• Support Harris

 Prerequisites

-• Introductory level courses in statistics or data analytics, or participating in the PRIB Jumpstart course from July 14 to 25 before the program starts.
+• Introductory level courses in statistics or data analytics, or participating in the non-credit two-week jumpstart course from July 13–24 before the official programming.

-• We also welcome our credential programs' participants who attended or will attend the
+• We also welcome our credential programs' participants who attended the former

-Policy/Data Analytics Credential, or Data and Policy Summer Scholar Program to apply
+Policy/Data Analytics Credential, or who will attend the Data and Policy Summer Scholar Program to apply.

 Curriculum